Phalaris aquatica: Forage

 Phalaris aquatica is a pasture species grazed by ruminants.
 The grass can also be cut, providing good quality fodder for grazing livestock for 8 to 12 months a year.

 Toxicity

-Some Phalaris species contain gramine, which can cause brain damage, other organ damage, central nervous system damage and death in sheep, although Phalaris aquatica is said to be non-toxic to them.
+Some Phalaris species contain gramine (also found in Avena sativa 'Oats') which is claimed to cause brain damage, other organ damage, central nervous system damage and death in sheep (when injected in very large amounts).

 In Victoria, Australia, it is reported that kangaroos grazing on Phalaris aquatica may develop a condition known familiarly as "Phalaris staggers", in which coordination and mobility are affected.

 Invasive species

 Harding grass is an invasive species in grassland, oak woodland, chaparral, and riparian habitats.
 Native grasses and grassland habitat in California are affected.